Deadline to apply: Wednesday, January 25, 2023

 - Whiteboards and digital whiteboards

-Any graduate student artist interested in working in this space is welcome to apply, such as visual artists, musicians, multimedia artists, data designers, creative coders, AR explorers, game designers, storytellers, and researchers.
+Any graduate student artist interested in working in this space is welcome to apply, including but not limited to visual artists, musicians, multimedia artists, data designers, creative coders, AR explorers, game designers, storytellers, and researchers.

-Applicants should include a proposal (max 500 words; may include images and other media) that describes the artwork on which they plan to work during the fellowship period.
+Applicants should include a proposal (max 500 words; may also submit links to supplemental materials) that describes the artwork on which they plan to work during the fellowship period.
 The proposal should also articulate how the space and/or technology of the DSL will be used in the production and/or display of the artwork.